wmglab-duke/ascent/docs/source/JSON/JSON_parameters/sim.md

 ![f4]

+- `“cuff_index”`: The value (Integer) used to designate which cuff will be used for stimulation and which cuff will be used for recording.
+The index value must correspond to the “index” value in the Model "cuff" configuration.
+Only required when modeling multiple cuffs in the Model "cuff" configuration.

+`“active_recs”`: The JSON Object value serves the same purpose as `active_srcs`, but provides contact weightings for preset cuffs used for recording.
+Only required when modeling a recording cuff in the Model configurations.
+Default weighting: `"default": [[1, 0, 0]]`.

+- `“cuff_index”`: The value (Integer) used to designate which cuff will be used for stimulation and which cuff will be used for recording.
+The index value must correspond to the “index” value in the Model "cuff" configuration.
+Only required when modeling multiple cuffs in the Model "cuff" configuration.

 `“fibers”`: The value is a JSON Object containing key-value pairs that define how potentials are sampled in the FEM for application as extracellular potentials in NEURON (i.e., the Cartesian coordinates of